 How traveling is beneficial for your health according to science

 Traveling per se is one of the best gifts you can receive (or give).
-If you plan it well (meaning, choosing the right destination, budget and companion), you’ll certainly feel invigorated.
-As a consequence, you’ll will improve your health, state of mind and overall well-being.
+If you plan it well (meaning, choosing the right destination, budget, and companion), you’ll certainly feel invigorated.
+As a consequence, you’ll improve your health, state of mind and overall well-being.
 It is important to note that not only adults benefit from traveling.
 The emotional well-being of children can also be positively impacted by knowing other places and cultures as traveling improves their mental health.

 1. We feel happier when planning a trip